kidlat2024/kidlatnews/content/opinion/2024/We Don't Need a Divorce Law in the Philippines.md

 ---
 Passing a divorce law in the Philippines is a really bad idea.
 Here's why:

-- We will lose our status as "The Only Country Besides the Vatican Where Divorce is Illegal."
+- We will lose our prestigious title as The Only Country Besides the Vatican Where Divorce is Illegal™.
 Think about that for a second before you babble about gender equality and all that nonsense.

 - You're not a Muslim, are you?